 In the past, verification and analysis tools have been typically studied with respect to the underlying verification and analysis techniques rather than emphasizing the domain.
-PHAVer (Frehse, 2005) is a tool that allows the analysis of spatial properties in hybrid-systems.
-Another application of formal verification techniques to train systems is described in (Platzer and Quesel, 2009).
-Here, deduction-based verification techniques from the KeYmaera system (Platzer and Quesel, 2008) are applied.
-An application of the SPIN model checker for the verification of control software aspects of a railway system is described in (Cimatti et al., 1998).
-A variety of other generic tools, recent work and approaches, e.g., (Caires and Torres Vieira, 2012; Cimatti et al., 2015; Tiwari, 2015) for model checking spatial properties of cyber physical systems exist.
-The combination of Reactive Blocks with BeSpaceD has been studied, e.g., in (Han et al., 2015; Herrmann et al., 2016).
+PHAVer [11] is a tool that allows the analysis of spatial properties in hybrid-systems.
+Another application of formal verification techniques to train systems is described in [30].
+Here, deduction-based verification techniques from the KeYmaera system [29] are applied.
+An application of the SPIN model checker for the verification of control software aspects of a railway system is described in [7].
+A variety of other generic tools, recent work and approaches, e.g., [5, 8, 36] for model checking spatial properties of cyber physical systems exist.
+The combination of Reactive Blocks with BeSpaceD has been studied, e.g., in [14, 17].
 Here, the emphasize is on robots and either measured or simulated spatiotemporal values.
 Unlike in this paper, the combination of simulation and measured values was not considered.

 The European Rail Traffic Management System (ERTMS) is a major industrial project undertaken by the Association of the European Rail Industry members.
-Its main focus is on creating a seamless integrated railway system in Europe to increase European railways competitiveness, capacity, reliability rates and safety (ERTMS Project, 2015; UNIFE Project, 2015).
+Its main focus is on creating a seamless integrated railway system in Europe to increase European railways competitiveness, capacity, reliability rates and safety [10, 37].
 A relevant focus is the automatic train protection system named European Train Control System (ETCS), and the Global System for Mobile Communications - Railway (GSM-R).
 GSM-R is based on the GSM standard and provides voice and data communication between the track controllers and the train.
 It uses frequencies specifically reserved for railroad applications.
 A variety of other large scale European funded projects exists in the domain of safety-critical cyber-physical system.
-For example, the ARTEMIS Chess (CHESS-Consortium, 2010) project includes a focus on the rail domain.
+For example, the ARTEMIS Chess [6] project includes a focus on the rail domain.
 Among other results, it produced a modeling language.